harshagw/viri/README.md

 # Viri

-A tiny language interpreter written in Go.
-Viri supports variables, expressions, control flow, and more.
+A tiny language built to learn how languages work.
+It’s currently implemented as a tree-walking interpreter in Go.
+Viri supports variables, expressions, control flow, and core language constructs.

 Check out the [Viri Website](https://harshagw.github.io/viri/) for grammar.

 ## Installation

 ```bash